larkphd/bigfive-web-fork/web/posts/agreeableness.md

 Agreeable individuals make excellent friends and partners.
 They listen, care, and avoid unnecessary arguments.
 However, if you never express your own needs, you might find yourself feeling undervalued or unheard.

-Deep question: Do you express your true feelings in relationships, or do you hide them to keep the peace?
+<violet>Deep question: Do you express your true feelings in relationships, or do you hide them to keep the peace?</violet>

 ### In Leadership